iqquee/Golang_roadmap_for_beginners/README.md

 ## As a developer always remeber that [Google](https://google.com/) is like your best friend and as such you can always get more resources with a proper google search.

-I know how difficult this part can be especially when you are just starting out and as such I wouldn't mind putting you through to get to where I am in building API with golang.
+I know how difficult this part can be especially when you are just starting out as a beginner and as such I wouldn't mind putting you through to get to where I am in development with golang.
 So please feel free to reach out.
 I would be glad to help.